MMoTH/FEniCS-Myosim/docs/pages/getting_started/running_a_simulation/cell_isotonic_twitch_page/cell_isotonic_twitch_demo.md

 Boundary Conditions & Assumptions
 ---------------------------------
 - Left face displacement is fixed in the x-direction.
-- Right face displacement is prescribed to give the desired magnitude of stretch for the first 10 time step, then switched to a traction boundary on this face of 50 kPa.
+- Right face displacement is prescribed to give the desired magnitude of stretch.
 - A single point on the left face is completely fixed to prevent rigid body translation.
-- The edges on the ends are fixed in either y or z to allow expansion/compression due to incompressibility while keeping the cross-section area rectangular.
+- The edges on the ends along the y and z-axes are constrained to remain along that axis to allow expansion/compression due to incompressibility while keeping the cross-section area square and prevent rigid-body rotation.
+- The passive response is modeled as transversely isotropic using a combination of the Guccione strain energy function[^3] and one representing the myofiber response[^4].
+More information about the passive stress formulation can be found [here](https://mmoth.github.io/FEniCS-Myosim/pages/model_formulations/tissue_mechanics/tissue_mechanics.html).

 Results
 -------------------